552020/ic-1inch/docs/1_reference/icp-development/staging/transfer-error-type-mismatch.md

 # TransferError and TransferArg Type Mismatch Issues

+> **TODO:** This document needs to be reformulated in more general terms to be useful as ICP development reference.
+Currently it's too specific to test token implementation issues.
+Should be generalized to cover ICRC-1 type compatibility patterns, error handling best practices, and common type mismatch troubleshooting for ICP token integration.

 ## 🐛 **Problem**

 When trying to fill limit orders, the backend receives a `TokenCallFailed` error with the message: